emberjs/website/source/guides/testing/test-runners.md

 [Testem][testem] is a simple tool to setup and use.
 In a nutshell it will collect all of your application code, your test code, your testing framework of choice and build a test ["harness"](#browser) automatically.
 It will then launch each browser (that you specify), run the tests and report the results back to you.
 It has a nice terminal-based user interface that will display test results for each browser.
 There are many features built into testem, but it does not seem to have any 3rd party plugins or extensions available.

 To get started using `testem`, you'll need to install the `testem` node.js module.
-Assuming you have node installed, run the following command:
+Assuming you have [node][node] installed, run the following command:

 ```bash
 npm install -g --save-dev testem